Teen rockers fire back at anti-Asian comments with a viral punk anthem: ‘Racist, Sexist Boy’

 “Song of the day!” wrote Rage Against the Machine guitarist Tom Morello.

 It wasn’t just musicians who took notice.
-Viet Thanh Nguyen, the Vietnamese American novelist who won the 2016 Pulitzer Prize for Fiction, was among those singing their praises: “'Racist, Sexist Boy’ is the song we need now,” he said in a tweet.
+Viet Thanh Nguyen, the Vietnamese American novelist who won the 2016 Pulitzer Prize for fiction, was among those singing their praises: “ ‘Racist, Sexist Boy’ is the song we need now,” he said in a tweet.

 The Linda Lindas formed about three years ago in Los Angeles as part of a pickup band assembled by musician Kristin Kontrol of Dum Dum Girls, according to the band’s bio page.
 In addition to Mila and Eloise, the band includes Bela, 16, and Lucia, 14, on guitars, though all of them are multi-instrumentalists.
 They were tapped by Hanna in 2019 to open for Bikini Kill at the Hollywood Palladium.
 They also wrote a song that appeared in the recent Netflix film “Moxie.”